Lucy Letby: Police urged to probe hospital bosses for corporate manslaughter | ITV News

 Lucy Letby: Police urged to probe hospital bosses for corporate manslaughter

-The prosecution’s lead medical expert in the Lucy Letby case has said hospital executives who failed to act on concerns about the serial killer nurse should be investigated for corporate manslaughter.
+Hospital executives who failed to act on concerns about serial killer Lucy Letby, should be investigated for corporate manslaughter, the prosecution’s lead medical expert has said.

 Retired consultant paediatrician Dewi Evans says he will write to Cheshire Constabulary to ask it to investigate “grossly negligent” bosses for not acting on fears about Letby while she was on a killing spree, the Observer reported.